DaveSkender/Stock.Indicators/docs/_indicators/Tema.md

 - It does not return a single incremental indicator value.
 - The first `N-1` periods will have `null` values since there's not enough data to calculate.
 Also note that we are using the proper [weighted variant](https://en.wikipedia.org/wiki/Triple_exponential_moving_average) for TEMA.
 If you prefer the unweighted raw 3 EMAs value, please use the `Ema3` output from the [TRIX]({{site.baseurl}}/indicators/Trix#content) oscillator instead.

-:hourglass: **Convergence Warning**: The first `3×N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+> :hourglass: **Convergence warning**: The first `3×N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### TemaResult